Apply today!

 Lumberjack Nursing Guarantee

 The Lumberjack Nursing Guarantee is a program granting certain students guaranteed admission to the DeWitt School of Nursing based on their entry into SFA as a freshman and excellent academic performance.
-These students will still be required to submit the application, but their acceptance will be assured as long as they meet the following criteria:
+These students are required to submit the application, but their acceptance will be assured as long as they meet the following criteria at the time of application:

-1. Admitted to SFA as a classified freshman (enter with fewer than 30 semester credit hours).
+1. Admitted to SFA with fewer than 30 semester credit hours, excluding AP credit.

-2. Prerequisite GPA and science GPA of 3.0 or higher at time of application.
+2. Prerequisite GPA of 3.5 or higher at time of application.

 3. Complete all prerequisite sciences (chemistry, anatomy & physiology I & II, microbiology and pathophysiology) in one attempt.